 This project was coordinated with flooring to update the first floor corridors and a few misc. rooms of CFSC.
-Door frames were painted to SW 7017 Dorian Gray.
-Walls were painted to SW 7015 Repose Gray.
-Sheila and Yoni installed wallcovering below the chair rail in the service corridor (Wolf Gordon Rampart Forge FOR 5054 Powder) to help protect the lower portion of the wall during deliveries.
-New corner guards are being installed on all corners throughout the first floor.
-Below are before and progress photos of the project coming to life!
+Sheila and Yoni installed wallcovering below the chair rail in the service corridor to help protect the lower portion of the wall during deliveries.
+New corner guards were installed on all corners throughout the first floor.
+Below are before, after and a few progress photos of the project coming to life!

 Sometimes working after hours on projects means working into the night for work to be completed outside of normal working business hours.
 Our crews are used to working nights and weekends to ensure your workday is interrupted as little as possible while your property is improved and beautified!
 Small details can make a big impact to your client’s overall experience when visiting your space.